Corona Remedies IPO: Check application status, allotment odds, GMP, listing date & more - BusinessToday

 Incorporated in August 2004, Ahmedabad-based Corona Remedies is a pharmaceutical company developing, manufacturing, and marketing products in women’s healthcare, cardiology, pain management, urology, and other therapeutic areas.
 It has a diverse portfolio of 71 brands with 2,671 medical representatives in 22 states.

-The grey market premium of Corona Remedies has seen some rebound thanks to solid bidding and decent listings lately amid muted market sentiments in the listed markets.
-Last heard, the company was commanding a grey market premium (GMP) of Rs 295-300 apiece, suggesting a listing pop of 28 for the investors.
-The GMP stood around Rs 250-260 during the bidding process.

-JM Financial, IIFL Capital Service and Kotak Mahindra Capital Company are the book running lead managers of Corona Remedies IPO and Bigshare Service is the registrar of the issue.
-Credit of shares and/or initiation of refund shall be done on Friday, December 12.
-Shares of the company shall be listed on both BSE and NSE with December 15 as the date of listing.
+Brokerage firms were largely positive on the issue, suggesting to subscribe to it.
+JM Financial, IIFL Capital Service and Kotak Mahindra Capital Company were the book running lead managers of Corona Remedies IPO and Bigshare Service served as the registrar of the issue.

-Investors, who had bid for the issue of Corona Remedies IPO, can check the allotment status on the Bombay Stock Exchange (BSE) website:

-Investors can also check the allotment status on the online portal of Bigshare Services Limited (https://ipo.bigshareonline.com/IPO_Status.html), the registrar to the issue.